Here you will see how to add Midi Musics in your Unity application in a few steps.

 if you are starting a new project go to 1.1 bullet bellow.

 if you are updating Midi Player ToolKit, some older classes will remain in the folders because Unity import won’t removed these files and you will get tricky issues.
 Consequently, please follow this steps:

 - remove the entire current version in the Unity Editor project panel (remove folder MidiPlayer).

 - and go to 1.1 bullet below.

 1.2 – Import Unity package in your Unity application, you will get something like this in your project:

-Tips : Free version comes with a default SoundFont (GeneralUser_GS_SoftSynth_v144) and some examples of midi files.
-You can delete all the Midi files and add your favorites (see Midi Player Tool Kit Setup below) even with the free version 😉
+Tips : Free version comes with a default SoundFont (GeneralUser_GS_SoftSynth_v144) and some examples of Midi files.
+However, you can delete all the Midi files and add your favorites (see Midi Player Tool Kit Setup below) even with the free version 😉

 - Create your assets apart of the MidiPlayer assets folder.

 - Don’t change anything in MPTK scripts or hierarchy.